What is proposed?

 • The opportunity for community to have a say on planning applications.

-In October 2021 we consulted the community
+In 2021 and 2022 we consulted the community

 We heard from our business, professional, creative, institutional, not for profit and resident community members.

+You can read more about the phase 1 and 2 engagement outcomes (PDF 2MB).
 We have used this feedback to guide the changes we’re proposing…

 Key proposed changes